diogotcorreia/master-thesis/docs/content/ch05-results.typ

 ) <code:deepdiff-rce>

-To conclude, deepdiff contains both a class pollution vulnerability and the necessary gadgets to perform @rce, as long as two calls are made to `Delta` with user-controlled input.
+To conclude, deepdiff contains both a class pollution vulnerability and the necessary gadgets to perform @rce, as long as two independent calls can be made to `Delta` with user-controlled input.

 === Vulnerable Application

-Upon completing a proof of concept exploit, GitHub was searched for repositories that used the affected `Delta` class.
+Upon completing a proof-of-concept exploit, a search was performed for GitHub repositories that used the affected `Delta` class.
 One repository, *lsst-dm/cm-service*
 #footnote(link("https://github.com/lsst-dm/cm-service"))
 immediately stood out as a potential candidate, as it allowed user input to flow into the `Delta` class.

-*cm-service* is a Python web service, built and used for the Rubin Observatory#footnote(link("https://rubinobservatory.org/")) for campaign management.
+*cm-service* is a Python web service, built and used by the Rubin Observatory#footnote(link("https://rubinobservatory.org/")) for campaign management.
 It uses FastAPI, a modern web framework to build APIs with Python.